Profund Advisors LLC Trims Position in Bank of America Co. (NYSE:BAC)

 Profund Advisors LLC lowered its position in Bank of America Co.
 (NYSE:BAC) by 3.5% during the 3rd quarter, HoldingsChannel reports.
 The fund owned 83,147 shares of the financial services provider’s stock after selling 3,020 shares during the period.
 Profund Advisors LLC’s holdings in Bank of America were worth $2,277,000 at the end of the most recent quarter.

 Several other hedge funds and other institutional investors have also made changes to their positions in the company.
 Parkside Financial Bank & Trust raised its stake in shares of Bank of America by 3.7% in the third quarter.
 Parkside Financial Bank & Trust now owns 49,269 shares of the financial services provider’s stock valued at $1,349,000 after acquiring an additional 1,742 shares during the period.
 Pegasus Partners Ltd. raised its stake in shares of Bank of America by 10.0% in the third quarter.
 Pegasus Partners Ltd. now owns 41,114 shares of the financial services provider’s stock valued at $1,126,000 after acquiring an additional 3,723 shares during the period.
-North Reef Capital Management LP purchased a new stake in shares of Bank of America in the third quarter valued at $10,268,000.
-Natixis Advisors L.P. raised its stake in shares of Bank of America by 6.2% in the third quarter.
-Natixis Advisors L.P. now owns 3,671,500 shares of the financial services provider’s stock valued at $100,526,000 after acquiring an additional 214,451 shares during the period.
-Finally, Jacobi Capital Management LLC raised its stake in shares of Bank of America by 1.2% in the third quarter.
-Jacobi Capital Management LLC now owns 168,892 shares of the financial services provider’s stock valued at $4,624,000 after acquiring an additional 1,925 shares during the period.
+North Reef Capital Management LP purchased a new position in Bank of America in the 3rd quarter worth about $10,268,000.
+Natixis Advisors L.P. increased its stake in Bank of America by 6.2% in the 3rd quarter.
+Natixis Advisors L.P. now owns 3,671,500 shares of the financial services provider’s stock worth $100,526,000 after buying an additional 214,451 shares during the period.
+Finally, Jacobi Capital Management LLC increased its stake in Bank of America by 1.2% in the 3rd quarter.
+Jacobi Capital Management LLC now owns 168,892 shares of the financial services provider’s stock worth $4,624,000 after buying an additional 1,925 shares during the period.
 Hedge funds and other institutional investors own 68.06% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Friday, March 29th.
-Stockholders of record on Friday, March 1st will be issued a $0.24 dividend.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.83%.
-The ex-dividend date of this dividend is Thursday, February 29th.
-Bank of America’s dividend payout ratio is currently 31.27%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 29th.
+Investors of record on Friday, March 1st will be paid a $0.24 dividend.
+This represents a $0.96 dividend on an annualized basis and a yield of 2.83%.
+The ex-dividend date is Thursday, February 29th.
+Bank of America’s dividend payout ratio (DPR) is presently 31.27%.

-In other news, major shareholder Of America Corp /De/ Bank purchased 5,398 shares of the stock in a transaction dated Wednesday, December 27th.
-The shares were acquired at an average cost of $10.56 per share, for a total transaction of $57,002.88.
-Following the acquisition, the insider now owns 5,398 shares of the company’s stock, valued at $57,002.88.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Company insiders own 0.27% of the company’s stock.
+In related news, major shareholder Of America Corp /De/ Bank bought 5,398 shares of the stock in a transaction that occurred on Wednesday, December 27th.
+The stock was bought at an average cost of $10.56 per share, for a total transaction of $57,002.88.
+Following the purchase, the insider now directly owns 5,398 shares of the company’s stock, valued at $57,002.88.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.27% of the stock is owned by company insiders.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 Its Consumer Banking segment offers traditional and money market savings accounts, certificates of deposit and IRAs, noninterest-and interest-bearing checking accounts, and investment accounts and products; and credit and debit cards, residential mortgages, and home equity loans, as well as direct and indirect loans, such as automotive, recreational vehicle, and consumer personal loans.